DoDAO-io/dodao-defi-course/contribute/README.md

 So the outer structure of the files are in YAML format, but `content`, `details` or `summary` fields are read and rendered as markdown content.

-If you are willing to contribute, it is very important that you understand the basics of YAML and markdown format
+If you are willing to contribute, it is very important that you understand the basics of YAML and Markdown format

 ## Learn YAML
 You can go through these tutorials or watch any of the youtube videos on YAML